sangle7/HNC-database-platform/src/routes/gene/geneInstruction.md

 - Switch between the tabs to select dataset
 - Search for specific gene
-- Click on the cell to see further information
+- Click on the cell for details